A concise frictional contact formulation based on surface potentials and isogeometric discretization: An elementary friction system

-\textbf{Remark~1.} According to Eq.~(\ref{e:clD}.2), zero dissipation corresponds to one of the two following cases: \bitm \item Sticking, $\dot{\bg}_\mrs=\boldsymbol{0}$: in this case $\dot{\bg}_\mro = \dot{\bg}_\mre +\dot{\bg}_\mrs = \dot{\bg}_\mre$.
-This means all the change of the total gap goes into stretching the spring. \item Frictionless slip, $\bt_{\mrc}=\boldsymbol{0}$: this happens when either $\mu=0$ or $p=0$ (interface separation).
-From Eq.~\eqref{e:gveq} then follows that $\bt=\boldsymbol{0}$ and thus $\bg_\mre = \boldsymbol{0}$.
-From Eq.~\eqref{e:Pext}, this implies that all the external power goes into changing the kinetic energy. \eitm \textbf{Remark~2.} Eq.~\eqref{e:gveq} should be satisfied for both sticking and sliding processes.
+\textbf{Remark~1.} According to Eq.~(\ref{e:clD}.2), zero dissipation corresponds to one of the following two cases: \bitm \item Sticking ($\dot{\bg}_\mrs=\boldsymbol{0}$): in this case $\dot{\bg}_\mro = \dot{\bg}_\mre +\dot{\bg}_\mrs = \dot{\bg}_\mre$.
+This means the whole change of the total gap goes into stretching the spring. \item Frictionless slip ($\bt_{\mrc}=\boldsymbol{0}$): this happens when either $\mu=0$ or $p=0$ (interface separation).
+In this case, all the external power goes into changing the kinetic energy, as is seen from Eq.~\eqref{e:Pext}, since $\bt=\boldsymbol{0}$ and $\bg_\mre = \boldsymbol{0}$ due to Eq.~\eqref{e:gveq}. \eitm \textbf{Remark~2.} Eq.~\eqref{e:gveq} should be satisfied for both sticking and sliding processes.
 However, these two cases must be distinguished.
-In case of sticking, the states of the system are uniquely defined by only one variable, $\bg_\mre$, which becomes directly observable and controllable from the outside.
-This means that $\bt$ is prescribed on the system via Eq.~(\ref{e:gveq}.1).
+In case of sticking, the state of the system is uniquely defined by only one variable, $\bg_\mre$, which becomes directly observable and controllable from the outside.
+This means that the spring force $\bt$ is prescribed on the system via Eq.~(\ref{e:gveq}.1).
 It follows from Eq.~(\ref{e:gveq}.2) that the friction force is \textit{driven} by (or determined from) $\bt$ as $\bt_{\mrc}:=-\bt$.
 In the sliding case, on the other hand, $\bg_\mre$ is an internal variable and thus cannot be observed and controlled from the outside.
 But the friction force is observed to be $\bt_\mrc = \bt_{\mrc}^\mathrm{max}$.
 Thus, to satisfy Eq.~(\ref{e:gveq}.2), the friction force must \textit{drive} the spring force as $\bt:=-\bt_{\mrc}^{\mathrm{max}}$.